Author

 Non-food products, such as medications or cosmetics, may lose their potency or effectiveness after the shelf life has passed.
 This can diminish their intended benefits or render them ineffective altogether.

-Therefore, adhering to the recommended shelf life is crucial, and discard products once they have expired.
+Therefore, it is essential to follow the recommended shelf life and discard products once they expire to maintain health and safety standards.
 Consuming or using expired products can pose health risks and compromise their desired qualities.

 Factors that Affect Shelf Life

 The shelf life of a product is influenced by various factors that can accelerate or slow down deterioration.
 Understanding these factors helps consumers make informed decisions regarding product storage and usage.
+Manufacturers also consider these factors during product development and packaging design to maximise shelf stability and minimise spoilage or degradation.
 Here are some key factors that can affect shelf life:

 Product Composition